Job no: 498468

 - Knowledge and skills in the initial management of mental health problems and the ability to longitudinally manage mild to moderate anxiety and unipolar depression.

-- Knowledge and skills of health promotion and ability to refer to community resource specialist for campus or external resources when appropriate.
+- Knowledge and skills of health promotion and ability to refer to community resource specialists for campus or external resources when appropriate.

 - Computer skills competency, including word processing, email, and electronic medical records documentation.